tldr-pages/tldr/pages/osx/softwareupdate.md

 `softwareupdate --install --all`

-- Download and install all recommended updates:
+- Download and install all [r]ecommended updates:

-`softwareupdate --install --req`
+`softwareupdate --install --recommended`

 - Download and install a specific app: